|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-Launched on April 19, 1943 and named Liscome Bay on June 28, 1943 and assigned the hull classification symbol CVE-56 on July 15, 1943.
+During construction appropriated by the U.S. Navy (USN) and launched April 19, 1943.
+Named USS Liscome Bay (CVE-56) after Liscome Bay in Alaska on June 28, 1943.
 Commissioned on August 7, 1943 with Captain Irving D. Wiltsie in command and underwent training off the West Coast.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|